Ranks of abelian varieties in cyclotomic twist families

 Our strategy is to translate the question into one about cubic rings, whose local structure we understand well.
-Second, we study the Selmer groups $\Sel_{\phi_d}(A_d)$ and their associated ``arithmetic theory of local constants'' from a purely cohomological point of view, in the spirit of Mazur and Rubin \cite{MazurRubinFindingLarge,KMR}.
+Second, we study the Selmer groups $\Sel_{\phi_d}(A_d)$ from a purely cohomological point of view, in the spirit of Mazur and Rubin \cite{MazurRubinFindingLarge,KMR}.
 Upon comparing the results, we find that for all but finitely many primes $v$, the Selmer orbits of discriminant $d$ are $v$-integral, except possibly when $v(d) = 2$.
 In particular, the Selmer orbits are integral when $d$ is squarefree.
-When $v(d) = 2$, we find that the local direct summand condition on $A[\phi] \subset A[\pi]$ \emph{exactly} matches up with the local integrality condition.
-Thus, if $A[\phi] \subset A[\pi]$ is not almost everywhere locally a direct summand, then as $d$ varies so that $v(d) = 2$ for more and more primes $v$, the cubic forms corresponding to the elements of $\Sel_{\phi_d}(A_d)$ are forced to have larger and larger denominators, making the geometry-of-numbers approach seemingly unfeasible.
+When $v(d) = 2$, we find that the local direct summand condition on $A[\phi] \subset A[\pi]$ exactly matches up with the local integrality condition.